 Other Parts of the World

 Organic food items gain popularity for pretty straightforward reasons, i.e., GMO-free content, nutrient richness, zero growth hormones, zero antibiotics, fewer pesticides, improved freshness levels, and better environmental stability.
-With increased awareness amongst individuals, it is only a matter of time the organic products overpower almost all the conventional food items in our homes.
+With increased awareness amongst individuals, it is only a matter of time before organic products overpower almost all the conventional food items in our homes.

-There is a growing demand in the western world for organic food.
+There is a growing demand in the Western world for organic food.
 But do consumers always get what it says on the label?
 How can authenticity be verified?